brettz9/shim/README.md

 (I'd also like to make such an equivalent plugin for [AsYouWish](https://github.com/brettz9/asyouwish/wiki/Developer-Guidelines#requirejs-priv-plugin) to support another needed-in-the-browser-but-not-the-server need.)

+# Configuration options

+`$baseUrl`: Set to a path such as "../shims".
+Defaults to "./shims" (a "shims" folder within the main baseUrl).
+If the path is suspected to have a protocol (by the presence of a colon character) or be an absolute path (by having a "/" at the beginning), the alias or path supplied with the `require([!shim...])` call will be appended along with ".js".
+Otherwise, the main config.baseUrl will be used and the shim $baseUrl appended to it.

+A trailing "/" is allowed but not required.

+`$pathDepth`: Set to "one" or "full" for an automatic file path namespacing; if set to "one", it will take the top-level parent object.
+For example, if the property is "Array.prototype.map" (e.g., `require(['shim!Array.prototype.map'])`) the shim plugin will look within a folder of the name "Array" for the file (as determined by $fileFormat which defaults to the full form, i.e., "Array.prototype.map.js") so it will look for a shim at "Array/Array.prototype.map.js".

+If set to "full", the automatic namespacing of the parent objects will be as deep as possible; using our previous example, it would lead to "Array/prototype/Array.prototype.map.js".
+One can leave off this property or set it to 'none' or 'default' to indicate no change from the default lack of automatic file path namespacing.

+If you already have a path prefix and apply this property, it will insert the automated path addition after your directory path.
+For example, if using `$pathDepth` set to "full" for `require(['shim!myShims/Array.prototype.map']);`, the resultant path would be: `myShims/Array/prototype/Array.prototype.map.js`.

+If an alias is set, this property will be ignored.

+`$fileFormat`: Must be set with `$pathDepth` to take effect.
+Set to "remainder", "full", or if $pathDepth is "full", it can also be set to "index".
+Defaults to "full".
+If set to "full", the file is expected to include the full object portion of the file name (e.g., "Array.prototype.map.js").
+If set to "remainder", the file name should drop the previous paths automatically namespaced by the $pathDepth property.
+For example, if $pathDepth had been "full", a $fileFormat of "remainder" would cause the plugin to look for a file name "map.js", whereas if the $pathDepth had been "one", a $fileFormat of "remainder" would cause the plugin to look for a file name "prototype.map.js".

+If an alias is set, this property will be ignored.

 # Todos

+1. Support npm-constrained file name conversion since useful to host browser shims with npm for easy install but upper-case and dots are not allowed in the file names we use for auto-detection.
+(The plugin would probably also need to be changed to look inside the node_modules directory)
 1. Merge shims into shim including alias/detection behavior (need to add a special character at end to get shims behavior?); configuration or other way to avoid creating namespace objects (e.g., if access could cause error or behavior like window.location?)
 1. Ensure shim plugin works in Node RequireJS
-1. Start populating shims at the polyfill wiki and npm! (including latest Array.prototype.slice work or any other gist/desktop shim work) according to best cross-environment support; add to separate repo indicating strict rules so this plugin size can be small and itself modular?
+1. Start populating shims at the polyfill wiki (adapting structure for amd) and npm (adapting file names)! (including latest Array.prototype.slice work or any other gist/desktop shim work) according to best cross-environment support; add to separate repo indicating strict rules so this plugin size can be small and itself modular?

-# Possible todos

-1. Support npm-constrained file name conversion since useful to host browser shims with npm for easy install but upper-case and dots are not allowed in the file names we use for auto-detection.
-(The plugin would probably also need to be changed to look inside the node_modules directory)
-1. Add other autoNamespace formats (e.g., Array/prototype/map.js, Array/prototype.map.js) in addition to the existing default format (Array.prototype.map.js) and to the one-level nesting autoNamespace === 'main' format (Array/Array.prototype.map.js)

 # Rejected ideas